Yu-Group/clinical-rule-vetting/readme.md

 We hope to use a unified modeling pipeline across a variety of contributed datasets to standardize and improve previous modeling practices for clinical decision rules.
 Additionally, we hope to externally validate the rules under study here with data from UCSF.

-# Still under development
-- build in more autogluon support
-- iai readme template
-- modeling pipeline
-- build in more vflow support
-- build in more eda support
-    - visualization / posthoc pipeline

 # Datasets

 | Dataset id | Links | Task                                                        | Size                            |